 What is the importance of hard and soft skills in the workplace?

-How do you highlight your hard skills on your resume?
+How do you highlight your hard skill sets on your resume?

-What are the top hard skills employers are looking for?
+What are the must-have skills potential employers are looking for?

 How can you improve your skills?